 - The lever in the forward position is the normal position.

-- Lever in rear position dimming position.
+- The lever in the rear position is the darkening position.

-Auto Dimming*
+Auto dimming*

 Exterior mirrors